Tufts has a range of spaces for making and creating across its four campuses —

 Location: Experimental College, 95 Talbot Avenue, Medford, MA

 Nedlam’s Workshop is the makerspace at Malden High School.
-Tufts University students and faculty work with the high school students in the makerspace as part of the research of Tufts Center for Engineering Education Outreach, which is dedicated toward improving engineering education in the classroom from kindergarten to college.
+Tufts University students and faculty work with the high school students in the makerspace as part of the research of Tufts Center for Engineering Education Outreach, which is dedicated to improving engineering education in the classroom from kindergarten to college.
 The CEEO is motivated by the belief that helping students develop STEM and maker skills transforms their relationship to the world around them.

 Location: Malden High School, 77 Salem Street, Malden, MA